Labor Burden vs. Overhead Expense: What’s the Difference?

 A "Cost + Percentage" contract type is an agreement in which the professional services firm charges the client for the actual costs incurred during the project, plus an additional percentage of those costs as a fee.
 Essentially, the firm's compensation is tied directly to the costs of the project, allowing them to cover their expenses and earn a profit through the additional percentage.

 This contract type is often used in scenarios where the exact costs of a project are uncertain or can vary widely due to the nature of the work or fluctuating prices of materials or resources.
-For example, a construction or engineering firm might employ this contract for a project where there might be unforeseen challenges or the need for specialized materials that could affect costs.
+For example, an architecture firm or engineering firm might employ this contract for a project where there might be unforeseen design challenges or the need for specialized materials that could affect costs.
 By tying the fee to the actual costs, the firm ensures that they are compensated for the real expenses incurred, plus a set margin for their services.

-The "Cost + Percentage" approach provides flexibility and can help align the interests of the client and the firm, as both parties will be motivated to control costs.
-However, it also requires clear communication, transparency, and diligent tracking of all costs to ensure that both sides have a mutual understanding of what constitutes a legitimate project cost and what the final bill might be.
+The "Cost + Percentage" approach provides flexibility and also requires clear communication, transparency, and diligent tracking of all costs to ensure that both sides have a mutual understanding of what constitutes a legitimate project cost and what the final bill might be.
 It may be best suited for clients and service providers who have a strong working relationship and a shared understanding of the project's complexity and potential risks.

-This is just like Cost + Percentage but based on a fixed fee instead of a percentage.
+This is just like Cost + Percentage but the profit added on top of the cost is a fixed amount instead of a percentage.
+Basically the Fixed Fee becomes the amount of profit you will make off the project.

-A "Cost + Fixed Fee" contract type is an agreement where the professional services firm charges the client for the actual costs incurred during the project, plus a predetermined fixed fee.
-Unlike the "Cost + Percentage" model, where the fee is a percentage of the costs, here the additional fee is set in advance and does not fluctuate with the project costs.
+A "Cost + Fixed Fee" contract type is an agreement where the engineering or architecture firm charges the client for the actual costs incurred during the project (including the cost of the time to do the work and all reimbursable expenses), plus a predetermined fixed fee.
+Unlike the "Cost + Percentage" model, where the fee is a percentage of the costs, here the additional fee is agreed to in advance and does not fluctuate with the project costs.

-Most firms find the Cost + methods are overly complex.
-I would much rather simply bill a flat fee and come up with a payment schedule.
-My favorite kind of payment scheduled is 100% up front.
-If that doesn’t work, then 50% up front, and 50% on completion.
-Simple.
+Tip: Most firms find the Cost + methods are overly complex and would much rather simply bill a flat fee and come up with a payment schedule.
+The best payment scheduled for your business is 100% up front, although most clients would balk at that.
+But it doesn't hurt to ask.
+If that doesn’t work, ask for significant percentage of the total fee up front, and then create a monthly payment schedule.
+For example, a 20% down payment and then 20% paid on the first of the month for the next 4 months.
+Simple and predictable.

-A "Recurring" contract type is an agreement where the professional services firm charges the client a fixed amount at regular intervals, such as monthly or quarterly, for ongoing services.
-This continues indefinitely until the project is completed or until either party chooses to terminate the contract, depending on the terms.
+A "Recurring" contract type is an agreement where you firm charges the client a fixed amount at regular intervals, such as monthly or quarterly, for ongoing services.
+Think of this like a retainer or subscription.
+This continues until the project is completed, until either party chooses to terminate the contract, or for a set number of payments, depending on the terms.

 This is really a fixed fee contract on a recurring basis.